-Fourth, you could learn new skills through Udemy (an online learning platform aimed at professional adults), online courses or YouTube to command more money from the marketplace.
+Fourth, you could learn new skills through Udemy (an online learning platform aimed at professional adults), online courses, or YouTube to command more money from the marketplace.

-With an increased skill-set in a high-demand area, you’ll be well-positioned to get higher pay from your current employer, a new employer or to go into business for yourself – a rising trend in the American workplace.
+With an increased skill-set in a high-demand area, you’ll be well-positioned to get higher pay from your current employer, a new employer, or to go into business for yourself – a rising trend in the American workplace.

 Your goal should be to reach $100,000 per year in income or more (ideally more).

 If you’re far from this figure right now, don’t despair.
-That simply means you need to increase your skills or your need to acquire skills that in higher demand in today’s modern marketplace.
+That simply means you need to increase your skills or your need to acquire skills that are in higher demand in today’s modern marketplace.